ARY Film Award for Best Actor: History

 The Best Actor category originates with the 1st ARY Film Awards ceremony since 2014.
 The Best Actor is awarded by viewers voting and known as Best Actor Viewers Choice but officially it is termed as Best Actor.
 Since ARY Film Awards has been just started, this category has not a brief history.

 Winners and nominees

 For the Best Actor winner, which is decided by Viewers, but simply regarded as Best Actor as compared to other Best Actor Award which has superfix of Best Actor Jury.
 As of the first ceremony, total of Six actors were nominated, while Humayun Saeed who won Best Actor Jury Award was also nominated in Best Actor category, and hence any actor who won Jury award can eligible for nomination in Viewers choice awards.
 This category is among fourteen Viewers Awards in ARY Film Awards..

-Date and the award ceremony shows that the 2010 is the period from 2010–20 (decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.
+Date and the award ceremony shows that the 2010 is the period from 2010 to 2020 (decade), while the year above winners and nominees shows that the film year in which they were releases, and the figure in bracket shows the ceremony number, for example; an award ceremony is held for the films of its previous year.